mucommander/mucommander/readme.txt

 - Fixed broken 'file deletion' command under Java 1.4.

 Known issues:
+- The bookmarks file system doesn't allow users to specify which credits set they wish to use when selecting a bookmark that needs authentification, it will default to the first in the list.
 - Italian, Korean and Polish translations are not up-to-date
 - Executable permissions are not preserved properly for local files prior to Java 1.6